Capybaralifestyle/moonshot-poc/README.md

-# Moonshot Alpha v0.6
+# Moonshot Alpha v0.6.1

 Moonshot Alpha is a modular, multi‑agent framework for **planning and estimating complex software projects**.
 It combines conversational Large Language Model (LLM) prompts to produce actionable **architectural plans**, **project timelines**, **cost estimates**, **security recommendations**, and more.
 The goal of this release is to provide a ready‑to‑run reference implementation that can be run locally or in Docker for experimentation, prototyping and education.

-**What’s new in v0.6:** Refreshed SaaS UI using Tailwind and shadcn-style cards, selectable agents with per-agent progress bars, and version bump.
+**What’s new in v0.6.1:** Added CLI flag to run a subset of agents to control cost, refreshed SaaS UI using Tailwind and shadcn-style cards, selectable agents with per-agent progress bars, and version bump.

 ## Features

-* **Multi‑agent orchestration** – Runs ten LLM‑driven agents in parallel to produce a holistic project plan.
-Each agent returns structured JSON for easy integration.
+* **Multi‑agent orchestration** – Runs up to ten LLM‑driven agents in parallel to produce a holistic project plan.
+Agents can be batched or disabled to control cost, and each returns structured JSON for easy integration.
-* **Cross‑platform CLI** – Script for running all agents on a project description (`cli.py`).
-Prompts for the desired LLM and prints colourised logs to the terminal.
+* **Cross‑platform CLI** – Script for running agents on a project description (`cli.py`).
+Prompts for the desired LLM, prints colourised logs to the terminal, and supports selecting a subset of agents via `--agents`.
 * **REST API** – A FastAPI service exposes endpoints for health checks, listing agents, running the orchestrator and (optionally) exporting results to an Excel `.xls` file.
 * **SaaS Web UI** – A Tailwind-styled front‑end served from the API at `/ui`.
 Users can select which agents to run, watch per‑agent progress bars, authenticate via Google (Supabase), export to XLS and view their latest predictions.
 * **Supabase persistence (optional)** – When configured, results are **persisted per user** to a Supabase table after each run.
 Users authenticate using Google OAuth via Supabase; the API verifies their JSON Web Token (JWT) and stores the description, user ID and JSON results in a `project_runs` table.
 The endpoint (`/projects/latest`) returns the most recent prediction for each description for the authenticated user.